happi89/happi89/README.md

 - 👋 Hi, I’m @happi89 and im in highschool.
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data science and competitice programming
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science and c++!
 - 📫 How to reach me farhaanp99@gmail.com

 <!---